-Who wins, who loses if Trump’s One Big Beautiful Bill passes?
+Who wins, who loses if Trump’s ‘One Big Beautiful Bill’ passes?

 If the compromise bill is passed, it would advance to Trump, who is expected to sign it into law.

-So who would be some of the winners and losers if the bill – opposed both by Democrats and by some conservatives – becomes law?
+So, who would be some of the winners and losers if the bill – opposed by Democrats and some conservatives – becomes law?

 Who would benefit from the bill?